Tokarzewski/geokernel/README.md

 # core principles
 **maximizing learning:** geokernel serves as an educational resource, with clearly defined components and algorithms.
-**extensive functionality:** comprehensive geometric operations and data structures to support a wide range of 3D development needs.
+**extensive functionality:** geometric operations and data structures to support a wide range of 3D development needs.
 **emphasis on readability:** prioritizes clear, understandable code, making it accessible to beginners.

 # key components